Lead poisoning: Neurons

-Lead-ions (Pb^{2+}), like magnesium-ions (Mg^{2+}), block NMDA receptors.
+Lead ions (Pb^{2+}), like magnesium ions (Mg^{2+}), block NMDA receptors.
 Therefore, an increase in Pb^{2+} concentration will effectively inhibit ongoing long-term potentiation (LTP), and lead to an abnormal increase in long-term depression (LTD) on neurons in the affected parts of the nervous system.
 These abnormalities lead to the indirect downregulation of NMDA-receptors, effectively initiating a positive feedback-loop for LTD. The targeting of NMDA receptors is thought to be one of the main causes for lead's toxicity to neurons.

 Diagnosis

 Diagnosis includes determining the clinical signs and the medical history, with inquiry into possible routes of exposure.
 Clinical toxicologists, medical specialists in the area of poisoning, may be involved in diagnosis and treatment.

 The main tool in diagnosing and assessing the severity of lead poisoning is laboratory analysis of the blood lead level (BLL).

 Blood film examination may reveal basophilic stippling of red blood cells (dots in red blood cells visible through a microscope), as well as the changes normally associated with iron-deficiency anemia (microcytosis and hypochromasia).
 This may be known as sideroblastic anemia.
-However, basophilic stippling is also seen in unrelated conditions, such as megaloblastic anemia caused by vitamin B12 (colbalamin) and folate deficiencies.
+However, basophilic stippling is also seen in unrelated conditions, such as megaloblastic anemia caused by vitamin B12 (cobalamin) and folate deficiencies.

-Contrary to other sideroblastic anemia, there are no ring sideroblasts in a bone marrow smear.
+Contrary to other sideroblastic anemias, there are no ring sideroblasts in a bone marrow smear.

-Exposure to lead also can be evaluated by measuring erythrocyte protoporphyrin (EP) in blood samples.
+Exposure to lead can also be evaluated by measuring erythrocyte protoporphyrin (EP) in blood samples.
 EP is a part of red blood cells known to increase when the amount of lead in the blood is high, with a delay of a few weeks.
-Thus EP levels in conjunction with blood lead levels can suggest the time period of exposure; if blood lead levels are high but EP is still normal, this finding suggests exposure was recent.
+Thus EP levels in conjunction with blood lead levels can suggest the period of exposure; if blood lead levels are high but EP is still normal, this finding suggests exposure was recent.
 However, the EP level alone is not sensitive enough to identify elevated blood lead levels below about 35 μg/dL.
 Due to this higher threshold for detection and the fact that EP levels also increase in iron deficiency, use of this method for detecting lead exposure has decreased.